adrianmay/rhaboo/README.md

 ```
    <script src="node_modules/rhaboo/rhaboo.min.js"></script>
 ```
-or you can just grab rhaboo.min.js and put them wherever you like.
+or you can just grab rhaboo.min.js and put it wherever you like.

 Usage
 -----